aduggin/javascript-learning-tests/README.md

     npm install
     ./node_modules/karma/bin/karma start karma.conf.js

-The Karma server will run on port 9877 http://localhost:9877/
+The Karma server will run on port 9877 and will automatically run the tests in Chrome, Safari and PhantomJS http://localhost:9877/

-When this is running you can also view the Mocha html reporter in the browser http://localhost:9877/
+When the Karma server is running you can also view the Mocha html reporter in the browser http://localhost:9877/